EDUCBA Logo

 Introduction to PostgreSQL MAX

 PostgreSQL max function is an aggregate function basically used to return the maximum value from the set of values in PostgreSQL.
-Max function is used in many applications like finding the maximum salary of the employee or highest mark of the student, max function is very important and useful to find maximum value from the number of values.
-We can use the max function in select as well as where and having clauses, max function in PostgreSQL will return the maximum value from full column value, this function will accept the numeric value as column input and return max number as output.
+Max function is used in many applications like finding the maximum salary of the employee or the highest mark of the student, max function is very important and useful to find the maximum value from the number of values.
+We can use the max function in select as well as where and having clauses, max function in PostgreSQL will return the maximum value from the full column value, this function will accept the numeric value as column input and return the max number as output.

 Syntax